panditk455/GPT/README.md

-#LLM BY SCRATCH:
+# LLM BY SCRATCH

-This project focuses on setting up a Python environment for natural language processing and deep learning using PyTorch.
-The initial steps involve creating and activating a Python virtual environment, followed by installing essential libraries such as `matplotlib`, `numpy`, `pylzma`, `ipykernel`, `jupyter`, and PyTorch with its related packages.
-Once the environment is ready, we proceed to launch Jupyter Notebook for interactive development, explore text data (specifically "Wizard of Oz"), and experiment with character-level tokenization.

-We delve into various aspects of tokenization, including different types and their applications.
-Key concepts such as tensors, their advantages over traditional arrays, and fundamental linear algebra are introduced.
-The project also covers the importance of splitting data into training and validation sets, the implementation of a bigram model for text processing, and the role of batch size as a hyperparameter in model training.
-Additionally, we transition from CPU to GPU processing using CUDA to leverage faster computation in PyTorch.

-In the latter stages, the project provides an overview of PyTorch functionalities, compares CPU versus GPU performance, and explores additional PyTorch functions.
-We conclude with an introduction to embedding vectors, which are crucial for representing categorical data in a continuous vector space.
-This structured approach ensures a comprehensive understanding of both the theoretical and practical aspects of working with text data and neural networks in PyTorch.
+This project is all about setting up a Python environment for natural language processing and deep learning using PyTorch.
+We start by creating and activating a Python virtual environment and installing key libraries like `matplotlib`, `numpy`, `pylzma`, `ipykernel`, `jupyter`, and PyTorch.
+Once that's done, we launch Jupyter Notebook to work interactively with text data from "Wizard of Oz" and try out character-level tokenization.
+We cover various aspects of tokenization, introduce tensors and their benefits, and explain fundamental linear algebra concepts.
+We also discuss how to split data into training and validation sets, implement a bigram model, and manage batch sizes during training.
+Later, we explore GPU processing with CUDA for faster computations, compare CPU and GPU performance, and dive into PyTorch’s functionalities and embedding vectors for representing data in a continuous space.
+This structured approach helps in understanding both the theory and practical aspects of working with text data and neural networks using PyTorch.

 # CUDA Virtual Environment Setup

-This guide walks you through setting up a Python virtual environment, installing necessary packages, and configuring Jupyter and VS Code for making LLM by scratch project:
+This guide will walk you through setting up a Python virtual environment, installing necessary packages, and configuring Jupyter and VS Code for a project focused on creating an LLM from scratch.

 ## Prerequisites

-Make sure you have Python installed on your system.
+Ensure you have Python installed on your system.

 ## Steps